Useful

 What's the journey like?

-The Vistadome & Backpacker trains (the latter now renamed Expedition) used to leave from Cusco's main San Pedro station on the Avenida Sol and spent half an hour climbing a series of Switchbacks or zig-zags up the mountainside to gain height.
-Unfortunately, all trains now start from Poroy (the Hirham Bingham always started here), and so miss this interesting section.
+The PeruRail Vistadome and Inca Rail trains leave from Cusco's main San Pedro station on the Avenida Sol and spend half an hour climbing a series of Switchbacks or zig-zags up the mountainside to gain height, reaching the local halt at Poroy an hour after leaving Cusco.
+Most other PeruRail trains start from Poroy (including the Hiram Bingham, which has always started here) and so miss this interesting section.
 After Poroy the train descends into the Sacred Valley and the Andean foothills, along the Urubamba river.
 You'll pass colourful villages and herds of llamas.
 Cusco to Machu Picchu is 107 km (67 miles), Poroy to Machu Picchu is 86km (54 miles).
 The best views are on the left hand side of the train going up to Machu Picchu and on the right hand side returning, as the train follows the river and this is the side which the river is on, with the odd Inca ruin or terrace visible as the train runs along the Sacred Valley.
 PeruRail won't assign seats on a particular side, but you can easily move over if there are empty seats after departure.

 ![]() |